arbitraryexecution/forta-aave-suite/README.md

 - Ethereum

 ## Alerts

+- AE-AAVE-RESERVE-PRICE
+  - Fired when an AAVE reserve price changes more than `numStds` standard deviations
+  - Severity is always set to "medium"
+  - Type is always set to "suspicious"
+  - Metadata field contains symbol and price

 - AE-AAVE-ADDRESS-WATCH
   - Fired when any address from a pre-defined watchlist is involved in a transaction